 Plants Thrive

-Probably the best argument in favour of drip irrigation systems when compared to drip trays (and pretty much anything else) is that plants thrive best when such systems are used.
+Probably the best argument in favor of drip irrigation systems is that plants thrive best under controlled systems..
 The reason?
-They get all the water they need for growing, without ever getting too little or too much.
-Without experiencing water stress (which occurs when plants are overwatered or the opposite, underwatered), plants reach their growth potential very quickly, creating a beautiful garden to compensate your hard work.
+They get all the water they need for growing without ever getting too little or too much.
+Without experiencing water stress such as overwatering or underwatering, plants reach their growth potential very quickly.
+This creates a beautiful garden to reward your hard work.

 Saving Time and Effort